spollard/josh-works.github.io/_posts/2019-02-20-whole_messages_in_slack.md

 > This is interesting.
 I didn't even know anyone noticed such things.
 It makes no difference to me if I do these things, so I'll lean in the direction of Josh's preference, even if its just to make his life a little easier.

-Then my goal wildly accomplished.
+Then my goal is wildly accomplished.

 ### Send whole messages